Are You a Candidate?

 We use a combination of tetradecyl sulfate and glycerin as our primary sclerotherapy agent.
 The combination of the two agents is quite effective and results in much less pain upon injection when compared to other sclerotherapy agents.
 It is not unusual to experience a red whelp at the injection sites, much like a fire ant bite.
 The whelp usually lasts for a few hours and is not something to worry about.
 Bruising is also a common occurence following a sclerotherapy session.
 The bruising typically clears in one to two weeks.
 We have Arnica for purchase in the clinic which will help limit the amount of bruising.

 Patients are fitted with thigh high compression hose that they wear for 5 days following the sclerothrapy session.
+We have the hose for purchase in our clinic or you may bring your own if you have them.
+Just make sure that they are thigh high grade 2 compression hose.
 Compression hose are an essential component of successful sclerotherapy.
 They dramatically increase the number of spider veins that can be cleared with each sclerotherapy session.
+They do this by compressing the walls of the spider veins together which allows the sclerotherapy to be more effective.
 The hose may be removed to shower and sleep.
 Hot baths are discouraged for the first week after sclerotherapy injections.
 Soaking in a hot bath dilates the veins and makes it harder for the sclerosing agent to close the spider veins.
 Otherwise, resumption of normal activity is encouraged immediately following sclerotherapy.

 Are There Any Potential Complications?